Down-ballot drop-off isn't a sign of civic laziness. It's an entirely rational response to an underperforming and irrational civic system.

 The gap between that experience and the one millions of Americans have right now is not a gap in civic virtue.
 It is a gap in infrastructure.

+We have built seamless, intuitive tools for nearly every other consequential decision in modern life.
 The Republic deserves the same thoughtfulness applied to its most fundamental act.

 That blank line at the bottom of your ballot isn't your failure.
 It's an unfinished assignment — and it belongs to all of us.